 Upon successful completion of this course, the student will be able to:

-Determine the economic implications of each energy-efficiency option:
+Determine the economic implications of each proposed energy conservation measure:

-Discuss the various economic evaluation tools (e.g., life-cycle costs, simple and complex payback).
+Discuss various economic evaluation tools (e.g., life-cycle costs, simple and complex payback).

-Perform cost analysis of energy-efficiency measures identified in earlier analysis.
+Perform engineering economic analysis of energy-efficiency measures proposed in the study.